DORA & AI Tools: What Financial Firms Must Do (2026)

-DORA is technology-neutral, so it never names AI — but a consumer AI tool is an external ICT service, and staff pasting client data into it is exactly the kind of risk the regulation expects firms to control.
+DORA is technology-neutral, so it never names AI.
+But a consumer AI tool is an external ICT service, and staff pasting client data into it is exactly the risk the regulation expects firms to control.

 The short answer

-The Digital Operational Resilience Act (DORA) applies to EU financial entities and requires them to manage ICT risk across all their systems and third-party providers.
-When employees at a bank, insurer, or investment firm use AI tools, DORA is relevant because those tools are ICT services that can introduce data-leakage and third-party risk.
+The Digital Operational Resilience Act (DORA) applies to EU financial entities and requires them to manage ICT risk across all systems and third-party providers.
+When employees use AI tools, DORA is relevant because those tools are ICT services that introduce data-leakage and third-party risk.
 DORA has applied since 17 January 2025, so in-scope firms must already account for AI-tool usage within their ICT risk-management and third-party frameworks.

-DORA covers a broad range of EU financial entities — banks, payment institutions, investment firms, insurers, crypto-asset service providers, and more — plus certain critical ICT third-party providers.
-If you are in scope, ICT risk from AI tools is part of your remit.
+DORA (Regulation (EU) 2022/2554) covers a broad range of EU financial entities: banks, payment institutions, investment firms, insurers, and crypto-asset service providers, plus certain critical ICT third-party providers.
+If you are in scope, ICT risk from AI tools is part of your remit, and the obligation has been live since 17 January 2025.

-A browser-level control that prevents sensitive data from reaching external AI tools, logs events for audit, and enforces policy contributes to the operational-resilience and third-party-risk expectations under DORA — while keeping the data on the device.
-See on-device vs proxy AI data protection and the buyer’s guide to the best GDPR DLP and AI data security tools.
+A browser-level control that prevents sensitive data from reaching external AI tools, logs events for audit, and enforces policy supports the operational-resilience and third-party-risk expectations under DORA, while keeping data on the device.
+AIovert is an EU-based, on-device browser DLP tool that classifies and blocks sensitive data before it is entered into consumer AI tools such as ChatGPT, Claude and Gemini.
+See the residency angle in EU data residency and AI compliance, the deployment model in on-device vs proxy AI data protection, the financial-services playbook, and the pillar, the best GDPR DLP and AI data security tools.

 Frequently asked questions